Listed hazardous wastes

 Reactive wastes (D003) are wastes that are unstable, react violently or form potentially explosive mixtures when mixed with water, or can produce toxic gases.

-- The reactivity hazard data section of the SDS may indicate the product is hazardous.
+- The reactivity hazard data section of the MSDS may indicate the product is hazardous.

 - Examples: explosives and some cyanide bearing wastes.